-The ukulele is a great instrument for kids.
-If you can't afford music lessons, it's easy to teach even for parents who have little or no experience playing an instrument or reading music.
+The ukulele is a great instrument for both kids and adults.
+If you can't afford music lessons, it's easy to teach yourself.
+It will also be easy for parents who have little or no experience playing an instrument or reading music to teach their kids.
 Add to that, they're affordable instruments to buy.
 You can get a good ukulele for around $40.

 How to Find Songs to Play

 The best way to find songs is to use Google.
-Search for "ukulele songs with 2 chords" and "ukulele songs with 3 chords" and you'll find lots of simple songs.
-Try to find songs with at least two chords your child already knows.
+Absolute beginners can search for "ukulele songs with 2 chords" and "ukulele songs with 3 chords" to find lots of simple songs.
+For kids, try to find songs with at least two chords your child already knows.
 Over time as you introduce new songs, your child will learn far more chords.
 Again with younger kids you don't want to rush them.
 Learning too many chords might start to confuse them.
 It's better if they know 7 to 8 chords very well than 20 they constantly get confused about.

 YouTube has many ukulele tutorials

-YouTube has ukulele tutorials that can be helpful to parents.
-Your child may or may not want to watch them.
+YouTube has ukulele tutorials that can be helpful to adult learners and parents.
+A child may or may not want to watch them.
 If they do, that's great.
 If not, you can watch and learn what you need to pass onto your child.
 Some people post videos showing how to play particular songs as well.

 Try to practice every day including on the weekends.
 Ten minutes or so should be enough for younger children.
-For variety, teach a few songs at a time once your child has become familiar with a few chords.
+For variety, learn a few songs at a time.
+This can be especially helpful with children who may become bored practicing the same song over and over.
 Early on, those songs may feature the exact same chords but the point is to hold your child's interest.
 They'll also feel like they're making more progress if they're learning lots of songs.

-When learning a new song, focus on learning chord position and changes first.
-Ask your child to find the position of each chord in the song.
+When learning a new song with a child, focus on learning chord position and changes first.
+Ask them to find the position of each chord in the song.
 If they don't remember help them.
 Do this a few times.
 Then work on changing the chords without strumming.
 Once they can do that, have them play the whole song.
 It may take younger children weeks to remember the chords and master chord changes.

 © 2015 Learn Things Web